BreadTube

-BreadTube or LeftTube is a loose and informal group of online content creators who create video content, including video essays and livestreams, from socialist, social democratic, communist, anarchist, and other left-wing perspectives.
+BreadTube or LeftTube is a loose and informal group of online personalities who create video content, including video essays and livestreams, from socialist, social democratic, communist, anarchist, and other left-wing perspectives.
 BreadTube creators generally post videos on YouTube that are discussed on other online platforms, such as Reddit.

-BreadTube creators are known to participate in a form of "algorithmic hijacking".
-They will choose to focus on the same topics discussed by content creators with right-wing politics.
-This enables their videos to be recommended to the same audiences consuming right-wing or far-right videos, and thereby expose a wider audience to their perspectives.
-Many BreadTube content creators are funded through crowdfunding, and the channels often serve as introductions to left-wing politics for young viewers.
+The New York Times author Kevin Roose wrote that BreadTube creators employ a method he calls "algorithmic hijacking".
+This method involves them choosing to focus on the same topics discussed by content creators with right-wing politics, as a means for enabling their videos to be recommended to the same audiences consuming right-wing or far-right videos, thereby exposing a wider audience to their perspectives.

+Many BreadTube content creators are crowdfunded, and their channels often serve as introductions to left-wing politics for young viewers.

-BreadTube creators align with collectivist modes of governance, while opposing liberalism, the alt-right, and the far-right.
-Infighting is common within the BreadTube community, which has been attributed to "the community host[ing] a spectrum of beliefs, ranging from Social Democratic to Maoist".
+BreadTube creators align with collectivist modes of governance, while opposing the alt-right and far-right.
+Infighting is common within the BreadTube community, which has been attributed to "the community hosting a spectrum of beliefs, ranging from social democratic to Maoist".

 Origin

-The term BreadTube comes from Peter Kropotkin's The Conquest of Bread, a book explaining how to achieve anarcho-communism and how an anarcho-communist society would function.

-The BreadTube phenomenon itself does not have a clear origin, although many BreadTube channels started in an effort to combat anti-social justice warrior and alt-right content that gained traction in the mid-2010s.
+The term BreadTube derives from Peter Kropotkin's The Conquest of Bread, a book explaining how to achieve anarchist communism and how an anarchist-communism society would function.
+Many BreadTube channels started in an effort to combat anti-social justice warrior and alt-right content that gained traction in the mid-2010s.
 By 2018, these individual channels had formed an interconnected community.
 Two prominent early BreadTubers were Lindsay Ellis, who left Channel Awesome in 2015 to start her own channel in response to the Gamergate controversy, and Natalie Wynn, who started her channel ContraPoints in 2016 in response to the online dominance of the alt-right at the time.
 In an April 2021 interview, Wynn opined that "The alt-right, the manosphere, incels, even the so-called SJW Internet and LeftTube all have a genetic ancestor in New Atheism."

 Format

-BreadTube videos frequently have a high production value, incorporating theatrical elements and running for longer than typical YouTube videos.
-Many are direct responses to right-wing talking points.
-Whereas right-wing and cyberlibertarian creators' videos are usually antagonistic towards their political opponents, BreadTubers seek to analyze and understand their opponents' arguments, often employing subversion, humor, and "seduction".
-Many aim to appeal to broad audiences, reaching people who do not already hold left-wing viewpoints rather than "preaching to the choir".
-Videos often do not end with a solid conclusion, instead encouraging viewers to come to their own conclusions from the referenced material.
-As BreadTube channels often cite left-wing and socialist texts to inform their arguments, this can act as an introduction to left-wing thought for their viewers.
+BreadTube videos are often noted for their high production values and theatrical elements, running longer than many other YouTube videos.
+A number of these videos respond to right-wing talking points.
+Some sources indicate that right-wing and cyberlibertarian creators frequently adopt antagonistic stances toward political opponents, while many BreadTubers focus on analyzing and interpreting opposing arguments, sometimes incorporating elements of subversion, humor, or "seduction".
+Many BreadTubers aim to reach audiences beyond those who already hold left-wing viewpoints rather than solely "preaching to the choir".
+Their videos often do not offer a definitive conclusion; instead, viewers are encouraged to draw their own interpretations from the material presented.
+Because BreadTube channels frequently reference left-wing and socialist texts in their discussions, some viewers encounter these ideas for the first time through such content.